 Any runner who’s toed a start line knows: like it or not, every race is a learning experience.
 We’ve certainly made our share of mistakes in the 100+ races we’ve run, and while some were clearly our own fault, others were beyond our control.
 And a surprising number occurred before the race even started.
 So with races returning, and in the hopes that our practice makes you perfect, here we share our favorite battle-tested tips and tricks, with key insights from RaceRaves members, to improve your race day experience and help you avoid common mistakes.
 On your mark, get set, GO!

 Tip #1: Trust your training

 As obvious as this may seem, it’s the sun around which all other advice revolves.
 As a runner, you’re only as good as your training.
 And the better your training, the more prepared you’ll be when the going gets tough.
-Or as Peyton Manning eloquently put it, “Pressure is something you feel when you don’t know what the hell you’re doing.”
-Come race day your training will determine whether you feel the pressure, and whether you reach the finish line with a smile on your face or looking to punch someone else in theirs.
+Or as former NFL quarterback Peyton Manning so eloquently put it, “Pressure is something you feel when you don’t know what the hell you’re doing.”
+Come race day, your training will determine whether you bow to the pressure or rise to the occasion.

 Tip #2: Nothing new, on or in you

 For seasoned runners, this falls under the heading of “common sense,” which is ironic given that most of us learned it the hard way.
 From shorts to shoes to nutrition, race day is an ill-advised time to test out that new piece of gear (chafing, anyone?) or make tweaks to your diet—even if you did get a sweet deal at the pre-race expo.